 UNCTAD will provide hotel accommodation for all participants, who will also receive sufficient funds to cover daily meals and miscellaneous expenses.
 Requests for travel arrangements for selected participants should be made at the time of nomination.
-Selected participants will be responsible for obtaining adequate travel and medical insurance and a valid visa for travel to Kenya prior to their arrival.
+Selected participants will be responsible for obtaining adequate travel and medical insurance and a valid visa for travel to Argentina prior to their arrival.

-An outline of the course syllabus, which provides a list of topics, learning objectives and questions for applicants to answer (P166.2018.TS.1), and the application guidelines (P166.2018.AG.1) are attached.
+An outline of the course syllabus, which provides a description of the course modules, learning objectives and questions for applicants to answer (P166.2022.TS.1) and the application guidelines (P166.2022.AG.1) are attached.

-For additional information, please contact Ms. Randa Jamal, Officer-in-Charge, Policy Capacity-Building Section/P166, Knowledge Development Branch, Division on Technology and Logistics, UNCTAD; tel.: 41 22 917 2718; email: randa.jamal@un.org.
+For additional information, please contact Ms. Randa Jamal, Chief, Policy Capacity-Building Section, Knowledge Development Branch, Division on Technology and Logistics, UNCTAD; tel: 41 22 917 2718; email: randa.jamal@un.org.